-Reza Badiyi, the person responsible for directing more episodes of the original Mission: Impossible (1966) TV series than anyone else, was asked by the head of Paramount to be present on the set for consulting and advising.
+Reza Badiyi, the person responsible for directing more episodes of the original Mission: Impossible (1966) television series than anyone else, was asked by the head of Paramount to be present on the set for consulting and advising.
 Brian De Palma approached him and told him how much he had enjoyed the original series.
-He also added that the movie would be nothing like the TV show and that by him being present on the set, would only result on making both of them uncomfortable.
-Badiyi thanked him for his honesty and left the set never to return.
+He also added that the movie would be nothing like the television show, and that his presence on the set would only result in making both of them uncomfortable.
+Badiyi thanked him for his honesty and left the set, never to return.

 The formidable task of lighting Prague at night presented cinematographer Stephen H. Burum and his crew with a complex array of logistics.
 Two miles of riverfront on either side of Prague's historic Charles Bridge had to be predominantly back lit in order to best evoke an atmosphere of old Europe.
 The preparation alone consumed some two weeks before the 12-day shoot along the banks of the Vltava River even began.
 Eleven generators were used to power hundreds of lights, and so impressive was the end result, amateur and professional Czech photographers appeared in droves, eager to capture their city's night scape as it had never been seen before.

 The main lobby of CIA Headquarters at Langley was actually shot inside County Hall, London.
 The helipad next to Tower Bridge where Kitteridge lands does not exist and was specially built for the film and removed afterwards.
 The site is a public park.